 We all want to get the most out of our retirement planning, and hope to direct our savings and investments into profitable ventures that set us up for a comfortable retirement.
-We can learn a few tips from the wealthiest investors we call “the top 1%” when deciding how to invest our self-directed IRAs.
+We can learn a few tips by taking a look at how the top 1 percent build wealth when deciding how to invest our self-directed IRAs.

 You may think that the kind of wealth we’re talking about is unattainable.
 However, Money Magazine breaks it down fairly simply in this article, where they cited a report by U.S. Trust, based on a survey taken of some pretty wealthy investors with a minimum of $3M in holdings.
 The report is called Insights on Wealth and Worth, and they found that “58% of the wealthy individuals surveyed said they came from a middle-class background, and 19% grew up poor.
 And when asked how their wealth was accumulated, respondents estimated that they acquired just 10% on average through inheritance, while 52% came from earned income and 32% from investments.
 (The remaining 6% was from unspecified other sources.
 Vegas?
 The lottery? )”